 - (B) New construction applications.
-Projects for which an appraisal is required above shall provide an "as-is" appraisal with a date of value that is within 120 days before or after the execution of a purchase contract or the transfer of ownership by all the parties, or within one year of the application date if the latest purchase contract was executed within that year, prepared by a California certified general appraiser having no identity of interest with the development's partner(s) or intended partner or general contractor, acceptable to the Committee. - (10) Market Studies.
+Projects for which an appraisal is required above shall provide an "as-is" appraisal with a date of value that is within 120 days before or after the execution of a purchase contract (or, for leased land, an executed development agreement negotiated between the land owner and the applicant or developer) or the transfer of ownership by all the parties, or within one year of the application date if the latest purchase contract was executed within that year, prepared by a California certified general appraiser having no identity of interest with the development's partner(s) or intended partner or general contractor, acceptable to the Committee. - (10) Market Studies.
 A full market study prepared within 180 days of the filing deadline by an independent 3rd party having no identity of interest with the development's partners, intended partners, or any other member of the Development Team described in Subsection (5) above.
 The study must meet the current market study guidelines distributed by the Committee, and establish both need and demand for the proposed project.
 CTCAC shall publicly notice any changes to its market study guidelines and shall take public comment consistent with the comment period and hearing provisions of Health and Safety Code Section 50199.17.
 For scattered site projects, a market study may combine information for all sites into one report, provided that the market study has separate rent comparability matrices for each site.
 A new construction hybrid 9% and 4% tax credit development may combine information for both component projects into one report and, if not, shall reflect the other component project as a development in the planning or construction stages.